Alabama Motor Vehicle Dealers need to have a surety bond before they can receive their dealer license.

 2. Submit a copy of all owners, partners, members, officers and directors drivers licenses or non-driver identification cards.

 3. Obtain blanket liability insurance coverage with minimum limits of $25,000 bodily injury/person/accident, $50,000 combined bodily injury/accident and $25,000 property damage/accident or, a combined single limit of $75,000 per accident and attach the completed Insurance Certification Form MVD-1.

 4. Submit a picture of the signage and lot (new and used dealers).

 5. Upon issuance of the dealer license, dealer must go to their county licensing office to obtain a privilege license.

-6. Obtain a $25,000 surety bond from SuretyGroup.com and upload as an attachment to the license application.
+6. A $25,000 surety bond is required for licensure.
+The bond will need to be uploaded as an attachment to the license application.